-International trade has been growing steadily over the past two decades, propelled by diverse factors such as outsourcing of production, increasing prosperity levels, and deepening trade relations between countries, and the emergence of AI-driven customs clearance.
+International trade has been growing steadily over the past two decades, propelled by diverse factors such as outsourcing of production, increasing prosperity levels, deepening trade relations between countries, and the emergence of AI-driven customs clearance.

 This growth has been enabled by faster and more reliable transport connections between countries and regions, which has facilitated the creation of globally interconnected supply chains through which goods can flow smoothly.